-1/ The fee for motorized bicycles is \$10.00.
-2/ An additional fee of \$10.00 is charged for vehicle inspection.
+1/ The fee for motorized bicycles is \$25.00.

+2/ An additional fee of \$25.00 is charged for vehicle inspection every two years.

 3/ Flat rate applied regardless of weight.

 4/ Businesses and citizens residing in the towns of Vienna, Herndon and Clifton pay vehicle registration fees set by those jurisdictions in lieu of the Fairfax County fee.

-5/ Taxpayers who satisfy certain household gross income and net worth limitations (these requirements are the same as those applicable to the county's real property
+5/ Taxpayers who satisfy certain household gross income and net worth limitations (these requirements are the same as those applicable to the county's real property tax relief program; see page 38) may exempt one vehicle from the annual registration fee.